-- FastSpring an all-in-one ecommerce and merchandising site is presently worth forty five million dollar in revenue.
-The company was started by four successful entrepreneurs from their previous start up.
+- FastSpring an all-in-one ecommerce and merchandising site is presently worth forty-five million dollars in revenue.
+The company was started by four successful entrepreneurs from their previous startup.
 They realized that to take care of customer’s service and use new technology was essential for FastSpring and so the founders agreed to bootstrap and contribute thirty thousand dollars from their own pockets.
-Of the four founders three founders worked without salaries living off of their profits from the previous business and one lived off of his savings.
-With all the ground work done by them today fastSpring is ranked amongst top forty five fast growing companies.
+Of the four founders, three founders worked without salaries living off of their profits from the previous business and one lived off of his savings.
+With all the groundwork done by them today, FastSpring is ranked amongst top forty-five fast-growing companies.
 All four founders have managed to work out a good pay for themselves.

-- Goldstar is famous as the world’s largest online seller of half price tickets.
+- Goldstar is famous as the world’s largest online seller of half-price tickets.
 Goldstar was started with 1000$ by Jim McCarthy, Robert Graff and Rich Webster.
-The trio has wasted funds and seen losses from the funds received from a venture capitalist for a different business and hence were determined to not seek outside funding for Goldstar.
+The trio has wasted funds and seen losses from the funds received from a venture capitalist for different business and hence was determined to not seek outside funding for Goldstar.
 Goldstar started as a bootstrapped company only to work with 4000 venue partners today.

 There are companies that bootstrapped and made it big.
 But that does not mean that no initial fund was invested.
 When an entrepreneur states that “I started my business with no money at all” it should not be literally taken as such.
 Even a bootstrapped business will require investments towards business registration, setting up of basic infrastructure, obtaining licenses etc.